 She says her best trait is: I feel my strongest ability is to remain calm under pressure and to multi-task with ease.

 My name is Alison, I have worked as a Certified Veterinary Assistant for BVVCC since 2007.
-I completed my internship from Pima Medical Institute with Dr. Stevenson and loved this practice so much I never left!
-I was born and raised in Colorado and also spent a lot of time with with family in Kansas growing up.
+I completed my internship at Pima Medical Institute with Dr. Stevenson and loved this practice so much I never left!
+I was born and raised in Colorado and also spent a lot of time with family in Kansas growing up.
 I remember helping with the animals on my family’s farms and always saw myself in a career caring for pets.
 In 2017, I became a member of the Leadership Team and helped create our Mission Statement and Core Values.
-I am so excited to be here to help our patients, clients and staff the best that I can everyday.
+I am so excited to be here to help our patients, clients, and staff the best that I can every day.
 My boyfriend and I have 1 cat named Spot aka Chubs who we love dearly, even when she wakes us up in the middle of the night demanding food.
-My best traits are to always put my patients needs first and that I love to make people laugh.
+My best traits are to always put my patient’s needs first and that I love to make people laugh.

 My name is Leslie Espinoza.
 I was born and raised in Denver, Colorado.
 I come from a family of seven.
 I recently graduated from Pima Medical School as a Certified Veterinarian Assistant.
 My love for animals came at a very young age!
 As a kid, we always had pets from dogs to birds to fishes and even rabbits!
 We also traveled a lot to Mexico and I always noticed how there are so many animals in need that don’t have proper homes.
 I knew if I could help them by simply giving them water and even some food I would feel better.
 Secretly wishing I could bring them all home.
 That is why I decided to peruse a career in one of the most satisfying fields, Veterinary Medicine.
 My journey started last September when I enrolled in school to get my certificate.
 In mid-May, I was blessed with the opportunity to do my internship at Bear Valley Veterinary Care Center where I learned a lot of hands-on techniques.
 Shortly after I became an official staff member doing reception and helping the other technicians when they need me to.
 The experience I acquired will be helpful in my journey to one day become a Certified Veterinarian Technician.